eraofchaos/eraofchaos.github.io/heroes/Dragon Mutare.md

 ## HERO Skins
 ### Skin 1: **Classic**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]Might is right in a dog-eat-dog world.
-For Nighon, there is no way out except endless war.[-]
+ **Description:** Might is right in a dog-eat-dog world.
+For Nighon, there is no way out except endless war.

 ### Skin 2: **Enchanted Dragon**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]The sky is partitioned by groups of stars.
+ **Description:** The sky is partitioned by groups of stars.
 The changes of stars impact the fortunes of all under the heavens.
-When the changing stars are back in situ, the light symbolizing the dragon will rule the sky.[-]
+When the changing stars are back in situ, the light symbolizing the dragon will rule the sky.

  **Skin features:**